 Once you successfully enter ketosis, you will need much less dietary fat.
 The majority of the fat that your body uses will come from your body, and an excess of dietary fat will actually cause you to feel unwell.

 So listen to your body and modify the amount of fat in your diet as your needs change.

 A straight keto diet does not call for a lot of greens - instead, it'll call for 20-50 grams of carbohydrates.
 This could come from a banana, a piece of bread, etc., and it's a very low-carb approach.
 I'll never recommend that kind of diet.

 Instead, I recommend that you add at least 7-10 cups of salad and non-starchy vegetables to your diet every day.
 These veggie carbs don't count in the 20-50 grams of carbs, and you can have as much as you want.

 There are many reasons for this.
 First, there are lots of minerals in these greens that will help speed up the process and maintain your overall health.
-The potassium from the greens, in particular, will actually heal any insulin resistance and help stabilize the blood sugar at the cellular level.
+The potassium from the greens, in particular, will actually heal any Fat Storing Hormone resistance and help stabilize the blood sugar at the cellular level.